Ashwani564/Depth-pro-testing/README.md

 # Depth-pro-testing
+This project integrates a custom-trained YOLOv11 model with Apple's ML-Depth-Pro for depth estimation in images, focusing on construction site scenarios.
 ## Update As of June 16, 2025 (for past two weeks):
 ### Successful training and integration of Custom YOLO Model:
   ![MixCollage-16-Jun-2025-01-17-AM-5312](https://github.com/user-attachments/assets/6cfb825a-965e-4ff0-93e7-c3275de7bbba)
   ![MixCollage-16-Jun-2025-01-19-AM-9262](https://github.com/user-attachments/assets/5c6f1cd7-46ef-428c-90d1-2b270df1c111)
   ### Trained Three Different Models (are available to Download on Hugging Face along with their performance metric):
   1. YOLO 11S (MAP50 Accuracy: 88%): https://huggingface.co/Ashwani-0101/YOLO11S-Construction
-  2.YOLO 11M (MAP50 Accuracy: 90%): https://huggingface.co/Ashwani-0101/YOLOV11M-Construction
+  2. 2.YOLO 11M (MAP50 Accuracy: 90%): https://huggingface.co/Ashwani-0101/YOLOV11M-Construction
   3. YOLO 11L (MAP50 Accuracy: 90%): https://huggingface.co/Ashwani-0101/Yolo11L-construction
-  4. I have integrated YOLO V11 M because of its significant inaccuracy in background along with faster inference than the large one.
+### I have integrated YOLO V11 M because of its significant inaccuracy in background along with faster inference than the large one.
 ### Changes in batch_depth_estimation:

   1. Improved the processing speed by implementing the batch size processing
   2. Integrated custom YOLO model for better detection
   3. Fixed cuda problem
   4. Implemented a method to label detection boxes as 1,2,3, making a side bar to mention the estimated depth.

+### Warning: Change the path and batch size as per your needs in batch_dpeth_estimation.
+Do find "CHANGE THE" through script.
+It will get you where you nee to make changes

 ## Update as of May 30, 2025
 ## Install Depth Pro Model